vladimir-ivanov-info/croniot-kmp/README.md

 Croniot is made with the idea of saving time in two ways: saving software development time and saving time to the final users through the resulting projects that are created with it.

+What you see on the images is just a basic version of what Croniot can do right now.
+The functionalities are constantly expanding with the aim of covering more use cases and making the framework even easier to use.

 ## Project description
-This project targets the Android app and server.
+This is a Kotlin Multiplatform project that contains the code of the Android app and the server.
 The IoT project is here: https://github.com/vladimir-ivanov-info/croniot-iot

 ## Quick start (beginner friendly)